lsst-sqre/sqr-091/index.rst

 To do
 =====

-The following things should be part of this specification but have not yet been written:
+The following things should be part of this draft specification but have not yet been written:

 .. rst-class:: compact

 - Address the various notes scattered through the document.
-- A specification for the Universal Worker Service API.
 - Descriptions of errors common to many web services, in a form suitable for creating URLs that serve as error identifiers.
 - Add the VOSI availability API
 - Add the VOSI capabilities API, which requires writing a data model for registry entries or continuing to return the current XML data model.